Organizations rotate through the 2/3 pattern (6 of 5)

-But I've been reflecting on whether this is even possible, or if we're dealing with something more fundamental about how complex systems work.
+I've been thinking about whether this is even possible.
+Or whether we're dealing with something fundamental about how complex systems work.

-What I think I'm realizing is that this isn't about phases you pass through once.
-Organizations navigate this loop continuously throughout their existence.
-Even mature companies cycle through these patterns as they face new challenges, market shifts, or leadership changes.
+What I'm realizing: this isn't about phases you pass through once.
+Organizations cycle through these patterns continuously.
+New challenges, market shifts, leadership changes.
+The loop keeps going.

 I've started wondering if all three can coexist, but only in cycles.
 Here's what I've been thinking: